+- the absence of an opening that would allow access (inspection/servicing/replacement)

-- when applicable; a floored passageway and service platform
+- o when applicable; a floored passageway and service platform

 - o noticeable vibration of blowers or fans;

 - o water in the auxiliary/secondary drain pan

 - a primary drain pipe that discharges in a sewer vent;

 - missing or deficient refrigerant pipe insulation;

 - o dirty coils, where accessible;

 - condensing units lacking adequate clearances es or air circulation or that has deficiencies in the fins, location, levelness, or elevation above grade surfaces

 - The inspector shall report as deficient; deficiencies in;

 - the condensate drain and auxiliary/ secondary pan and drain system;

 - mounting and performance of window or wall units; and

 - o thermostats.

 - o the type of systems;

 - o the type of water supply line;

 - The inspector shall report as deficient;

 - o inoperative units;

 - o inadequate access and clearances;

 - o deficiencies in performance or mounting;

 - o missing or damaged components;

 - o the presents of active water leaks; and

 - o the absence of backflow prevention.